Ocean 115 - Introduction to Oceanography » Spring 2022 » Seasonal Seas video

 C. The coasts of tropical islands because animal migrate seasonally to the islands

-D. Temperate parts of the world where the seasons change during the course of the year
+D. Polar parts of the world where the seasons change from light to dark

 Question #2